 - Why was I wearing that?

 These questions help trigger your child’s memory of the event.
-If they don’t have a memory, it helps them develop their curiosity and creativity.
+If they don’t have a memory of the event, or if it happened before they were born, these questions help to develop their curiosity and creativity.

 You can also ask a few key questions to get their memories flooding back.
 Try: